 A Market Participant that has a variable quantity gas contract will include in its price offers a fuel-input-cost equal to the market price of gas, if the prevailing market price of gas was below the unit fuel price payable in its contract.
-This is demonstrated in Example 3.
-Opportunity cost of fuel - variable quantity contract out-of-the-money
+This is demonstrated in Example 3 (Opportunity cost of fuel - variable quantity contract out-of-the-moneyOpportunity cost of fuel - variable quantity contract out-of-the-money).

-The term gas market refers to all trades in spot markets and bespoke contracts in Western Australia.
+16 The term gas market refers to all trades in spot markets and bespoke contracts in Western Australia.